Governor AbdulRazaq accuses APC members of diverting campaign funds

-How Millions of Naira Was Stolen During APC Campaign – Nigerian Governor Opens Up
+How Millions of Naira Was Stolen During APC Campaign, Nigerian Governor Alleges

 - Governor AbdulRahman AbdulRazaq has claimed some chieftain of the APC in Kwara state refused to support his campaign in 2019